getndazn/kopytko-packager/README.md

   - `manifest [@type string @required]` - path to configuration file
   - `plugins` environment's plugins list (see [plugins](#plugins))
 - `sourceDir [@type string @optional]` - directory of app's source code; default value as in the example file above
 - `tempDir [@type string @optional]` - directory of a temporary folder used during a building process as a project directory.
-After build, it is removed; default value as in the example file above
+After build, it is removed; default value is operating system directory for temporary files

 archivePath and generatedPackagePath also could be defined as string templates to dynamically generate name of the created files.
 Example of generatedPackagePath: 'MyApp-v${manifest.major_version}.${manifest.minor_version}.${manifest.build_version}-${args.env}.pkg'.